 French is a Romance language spoken by millions of people across the globe.

-The 2022 OIF statement shows 321 million French speakers.
-Ethnologue reports the figure to be 309 million.
-With 29 French-speaking countries, it is one of the few languages with a presence in all five continents.
+The 2022 OIF statement shows 321 million French speakers, but Ethnologue reports the figure to be 309 million.
+With 29 French-speaking countries, French is one of the few languages with a presence on all five continents.

 With a vast number of French language populations and nations where it is widespread, there are different regional variations and idioms of French.